-Onsight Account Manager Administrators or users can restrict the maximum bandwidth available for video within an Onsight session.
-By using the 'Enable Bandwidth Control' option, only media configurations that fit within this parameter will be available for selection.
+Onsight Platform Manager Administrators can restrict the maximum bandwidth available for video within an Onsight session through Client Policy.
+By using the 'Enable Bandwidth Control' option, only media configurations that are below the set Maximum Bit Rate will be available for selection.

-Administrators can also pre-set this limit using the Onsight Management Suite tool.
-Using the bandwidth level restriction, they can cap the Maximum Bitrates that can be configured for the video.
-For example, if you set the Maximum Bitrate to 500 Kbps, only Onsight configurations that fall within a Target Video bitrate of 8 to 500 Kbps will be available.
+For example, if the Maximum Bitrate is set to 500 Kbps, only media configurations that have a Target Video bitrate between 8 to 500 Kbps will be available.
 It will not allow any configuration with a Target Video bitrate greater than 500 Kbps.
 This restriction is displayed within Onsight Connect as shown below.